MystenLabs/walrus-sui-archival/website/README.md

 Once your wallet is connected:

-1. The contribution form will appear in the Shared Blob Lifetime Management section
+1. The contribution form will appear in the Archival Blob Management section
 2. Enter the amount of WAL tokens you want to contribute (max 100 WAL)
 3. Click **"Contribute"**
 4. Approve the transaction in your wallet